COYE-Coder/Annual-Cropland-Extent/bias_correction/README.md

 ## Methods

 The package implements a stratified sampling approach for bias correction of cropland area estimates.
 Following Olofsson et al. (2014), it:
-- Calculates error-adjusted area estimates for cropland and non-cropland
+- Calculates error-adjusted area estimates for cropland
 - Accounts for commission and omission errors
 - Weighs by proportional area of each stratum
 - Computes uncertainty estimates